magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

   -M, --manual   Use a manual trigger instead of a file watcher.
 ```

-Here the `-v` task option is the only one I'm interested in.
+Here the `-v` task option is the only one I'm currently interested in.

 ### Reload task options